WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

 2. In the properties of **LON-SVR1**, in the **Extensions** section, on the **Password Replication Policy** tab, select **Advanced**.

-   > **Note:** Note that this dialog box shows all accounts with passwords that are stored in the RODC.
+   > **Note:** Note that this dialog box depicts all accounts with passwords that are stored in the RODC.

-3. Select **Accounts that have been authenticated to this Read-only Domain Controller**, and then note that this only shows accounts that have the permissions and already have been authenticated by this RODC.
+3. Select **Accounts that have been authenticated to this Read-only Domain Controller**, and then note that this only depicts those accounts that have the permissions and already have been authenticated by this RODC.

 4. Select the **Resultant Policy** tab, and then add **Julia Linares**.
 Notice that Julia Linares has a resultant policy of **Allow**.

 5. Close all open windows except for Server Manager.

-**Results**: After this exercise, you will have deployed and configured an RODC.
+**Results**: After this exercise, you'll have deployed and configured an RODC.

 ## Exercise 3: Creating and associating a group MSA

 ### Scenario

-You need to configure a group MSA to support a new web-based application that is being deployed.
+You need to configure a group MSA to support a new web-based application that's being deployed.
 Using a group MSA will help maintain the password security requirements for the account.

 The main tasks for this exercise are as follows: